clasp-developers/clasp/README.md

 the parallel build which will then run for a day or so.
 Make sure to have some paging space ("swapfile") configured.

-There is a docker image for a superset of Clasp called Cando at [Cando Docker][].
+There is also docker image [here](https://github.com/clasp-developers/clasp/pkgs/container/clasp).

-Currently there are no binary releases available, however you can extract a working /opt/clasp tree for Debian 10 out of the docker image.

 ### Common Lisp Ecosystem Support